CrazyRedMachine/NostalgiaIO/README.md

 Note that you'll have to manually set the Arduino COM port to COM1 for it to work as the game will only look for the device there.

-You also need to have one KFCA and one ICCC node on a second acio device on COM2 (you might use [ACreal_IO](https://github.com/Nadeflore/ACreal_IO/) for that)
+You also need to have one KFCA and one ICCC node on a second acio device on COM2 (you can either use another RS232 to USB adapter for your original hardware, or you might use [ACreal_IO](https://github.com/Nadeflore/ACreal_IO/) to simulate them)

 ### HID Gamepad mode